nxskok/pasias/docs/21-discriminant-analysis.md

 tested for uniqueness; if it's unique, it gets its own row.
 Thus, `BBall_male` and 3 is different from `BBall_male` and
 9. But we only want one row of `BBall_male`.
-I think the easiest way around this is to get rid of `nn`, since it has served its purpose:
+I think the easiest way around this is to get rid of `n`, since it has served its purpose: